For a greater culture of equality between women and men

 Assessing and preventing pay discrepancies

-Even if civil service salaries for the same body, grade and step are fair, part-time work and the under-representation of women in the highest grades and steps contribute to a lower overall level of pay for women.
+Even if, in the civil service, salaries for identical corps, grade and step are equitable, part-time work and the under-representation of women in the highest grades and steps contribute to a lower overall level of remuneration for women.
 There are few levers for effective and rapid action, as regulations make it impossible to give priority to recruiting or promoting women.
 However, a number of the plan's actions will be decisive in improving this situation, such as eliminating the prorating of bonus increases for women on maternity leave, so that they are not penalized.

 The aim is also to raise the awareness of bodies and juries by providing them with gendered information.
-For example, if 70% of women have applied for promotion, compared with 30% of men, and women represent only 20% of those promoted, we need to be aware of this," argues the vice-president.
+For example, if 70% of women have applied for promotion, compared with 30% of men, and women account for only 20% of those promoted, we need to know this," says the vice-president.
 This doesn't necessarily have to influence our choices, which can be based on well-defined criteria, but we have to be aware of what we're doing.
 Cognitive biases are numerous and, in all our decisions, we have to ask ourselves the question of equality".

 Ensuring equal access to civil service bodies, grades and jobs